 Honey Garlic Salmon is the easiest fish dinner you’ll ever make!
-It’s perfectly flaky with sweet and salty honey and soy sauce glaze with bright lemon juice, melted butter, and roasted garlic.
+It’s perfectly flaky with sweet, salty, and sticky honey and soy sauce glaze with bright lemon juice, melted butter, and roasted garlic.
 It’s pan-fried, and ready in just 20 minutes – the perfect dinner for a busy weeknight!

 I love a quick and healthy fish dinner recipe, and this honey garlic salmon is packed with flavor and nutrients!
 The sweet and savory glaze is the best luscious sauce for these sautéed salmon filets with crispy skin.

 The salmon is pan fried quickly on a hot pan which helps it get crispy on the outside, and stay juicy and moist on the inside.
 The high heat seals in the moisture as you cook the fish.

 This baked salmon is a family favorite around here, but I sauté this recipe so I get that super crispy skin!
 We’re big fans of salmon, and cook it quite often.
 It’s of nutritional value — packed with protein, high in omega-3s, and low in saturated fat.